rpearce/ramda.guide/src/book/related-projects.md

 functions, but it goes much deeper than Ramda by providing a variety of ADTs and functions for working with them.

-It is worth checking out at least for it's [`Async` ADT](https://crocks.dev/docs/crocks/Async.html) (goodbye, `Promise`)!
+It is worth checking out at least for its [`Async` ADT](https://crocks.dev/docs/crocks/Async.html) (goodbye, `Promise`)!

 ## Folktale